louismeunier/notes/NonlinearOptimization/opt.typ

 #proposition[
-  Ket the affine CQ hold.
+  Let the affine CQ hold.
 Then, ACQ holds at every feasible point.
 ]

 #proof[